Synthetic Biology meets real world instrumentation

-This website contains descriptions of interdisciplinary team-based projects that explore the intersection of electronics, 3D printing, sensor technology, low cost DIY instrumentation and biology - and policy workshops and outreach events.
+The Biomaker programme provides funding for interdisciplinary team-based projects at the intersection of electronics, 3D printing, sensor technology, low cost DIY instrumentation and biology - and policy workshops and outreach events.
 These projects aim to build open technologies and promote development of research skills and collaborations.
 They tap into existing open standards and a rich ecosystem of resources for microcontrollers, first established to simplify programming and physical computing for designers, artists and scientists.
 These resources provide a simple environment for biologists to learn programming and hardware skills, and develop real-world laboratory tools.
 Further, the Biomaker projects provide a direct route for physical scientists and engineers to get hands-on experience with biological systems.

 Looking to get involved?

 Have a burning idea for a project?
 Looking for partners to help out?
-Post on our Hackster discussion page and we'll help match people and projects.
+Post on our Hackster discussion page and we'll help match people and projects - or you can nominate an individual project.
+See more details about what is available under “Challenges”, and contact Alexandra Ting (email@example.com) with your proposal.

 Latest News and Updates